ProgrammerJaid/BackEndLogin/README.md

 there enable two step verification and create an app password that will be given in properties files as followed-
 &nbsp;     **spring.mail.password = created app password**.

-Please diable any anti virus while sending email.
+Please disable any anti virus while sending email.

 ---
 ### Configuring MySql: